Skip to main content

 WaFd Bank Is Here to Help

 Our loan officers are here for you, and they're also good at math!
 We'll crunch the numbers for you to make sure you can get the most out of your home savings, whether that's buying down your interest rate or putting all of it toward your down payment.
-WaFd Bank is also a portfolio lender, which means we'll never sell your home loan and you'll always know where to go with questions or help.
+WaFd Bank is also a portfolio lender, which means we prefer to keep loans on our books so we're always there to work with our clients, so you'll know where to go with questions or to get help.
 Give us a call at 800-324-9375, visit your neighborhood branch, or find a loan officer ear you to get started today!

 All loans subject to credit approval.